niMgnoeSeeL/MOAD/README.md

 ## Installation

-- Set DM_HOME to DM home directory
+- Set MOAD_HOME to MOAD repository root directory

+## How to create

 ## Run